 Sometimes, it is true the boot-able USB does not work properly.
 If works, may be perhaps all of a sudden installation is terminated without any reason.

 If your laptop has a network adapter, the capability to boot from PXE (network), and a router or crossover cable, you can install Windows XP (of course one more PC is required).
 Another way is to install from floppy drive (but I think your laptop does not have)…. by chance, click here.

-Also u can bring a external CD /DVD drive with usb port support and plug on to ur laptop and install XP.
+Also you can bring a external CD /DVD drive with USB port support and plug on to your laptop and install XP.
 But it goes slow to do so because it’s being transferred through a USB port, as opposed to a direct connection from a drive as normal.
-U also have to change the Boot sequence from BIOS for that purpose.
+You also have to change the Boot sequence from BIOS for that purpose.

 It was built when Netbooks started to proliferate, but it got it working on any USB bootable Desktop/Laptop etc.

 The fact you don’t need to burn CDs / DVDs when testing, is only by itself a good one.